 Divide the seasoned beef tartare over 2 plates.
 Then put them in the fridge for about 5 minutes before serving.
 Garnish with a little sprinkle of freshly ground black pepper and a tiny pinch of salt.
 Serve the beef tartare cold.

-So add the beef, add all the condiments and then stir it all with a clean spoon or fork (you can also rinse your cutlery under hot running tap water to avoid contamination).
-If you like me like to knead the steak tartare with your hands, wash and dry them thoroughly before kneading it.
+So add the beef, add all the other prepped condiments and then stir it all with a clean spoon or fork (you can also rinse your cutlery under hot running tap water to avoid contamination).
+If you like me prefer to knead the steak tartare with your hands, wash and dry them thoroughly before kneading it.
 You can even wear disposable gloves if you like.